-The Optimist was one of only 200 wine bottle designs chosen worldwide to represent the visual culture of wine in an exhibition presented by the San Francisco Museum of Modern Art (SFMOMA).
+The Optimist is one of only 200 wine bottle designs chosen worldwide to represent the visual culture of wine in an exhibition presented by the San Francisco Museum of Modern Art (SFMOMA).

 ABOUT THE EXHIBITION

-How Wine Became Modern explores the visual culture of wine and its stunning transformation over the last three decades.
+How Wine Became Modern, Design + Wine 1976 to Now explores the visual culture of wine and its stunning transformation over the last three decades.
 Designed in collaboration with renowned architects Diller Scofidio + Renfro, the exhibition combines historical artifacts, architectural models, design objects, newly commissioned artworks, and enticing installations, including a "smell wall," to probe many aspects of wine culture, among them the globalization of wine, concepts of terroir, wine in popular media, and new strategies in label, glassware, and winery design.

 Exhibition photos courtesy of Matthew Millman